Alex070902/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to the "osticket" folder in iis and select "php manager" once again. click "enable or disable an extension" at the bottom. enabke "php_imap.dll", "php_intl.dll", and "php_opcache
+go back to the "osticket" folder in iis and select "php manager" once again. click "enable or disable an extension" at the bottom. enabke "php_imap.dll", "php_intl.dll", and "php_opcache.dll". once you do this refresh the page in osticket to make sure the changes stick.
 </p>
 <br />